Skip to main content

 3. Import the data into our database

-After you sign up and run the create-interval-app command, get your personal development key from the Keys page and add it to the .env file in the project root.
+After you setup your Interval Server instance, get your personal development key from the Keys page and add it to the .env file in the project root.

 Step 1: Account lookup